Paragon Chain

 }

-Workers stake via AICM::Stake; slashing on invalid proofs.
+Workers stake via AICM::Stake, with slashing for invalid proofs.

 RWA Registry